 For bill status inquiries, select reports, or information on training and use of the House Index

 the House Index Department at (651) 296-6646.

 We maintain hardware and develop software to support the work of the House.
-We provide support to users throughout the Chief Clerks Office as well as throughout the house.
-Systems supported include House Web, House journals, House Index, House email.
-We also provide network and server support for the Houses Internet services and provide Internet information on bills, rules, and laws.
+We provide support to users throughout the Chief Clerk's Office as well as throughout the House.
+Systems supported include House Web, House journals, House Index, and House email.
+We also provide network and server support for the House's Internet services and provide Internet information on bills, rules, and laws.